PaulMarisOUMary/OBDII/.github/README.rst

 Use Virtual Ports on Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For Windows users, you can use `com0com <https://com0com.sourceforge.net>`_ to create virtual serial ports and connect the ELM327-Emulator to your Python code.
+Windows users, can use `com0com <https://com0com.sourceforge.net>`_ to create virtual serial ports and connect the ELM327-Emulator to your Python code.

 #. **Install com0com** and create two virtual serial ports, (e.g. ``COM5`` and ``COM6``).